 I began writing poetry in 2003, in Salisbury MD.
 I started lance sheridan® in January of 2013, and have continued writing through moves to Nashville TN and then to Springfield IL.
-I’ve had 90 poems published in journals, and poems translated into two languages.
+I’ve had 90 poems published in numerous journals including Morality Park (Featured Poet), Spillwords, Napalm and Novocain, Jellyfish Whispers, and The BeZine (Guest Contributor).
+I was interviewed twice- Salisbury University and Writing in the Modern Age.
+And my poem, Red crow, was pinned on Pinterest seventy times.

 Your use of language feels less like mastery and more like partnership…as though sometimes your words might participate–seduce and scorn, dovetail and derail each other.
 It’s a measured dance without set steps: Intriguing.
 Madeleine Marzio, author.